-If your DC DMV driver license was suspended or revoked for an alcohol/drug offense under the authority of the DC Superior Court, or a similar offense in another jurisdiction, you will have to attend, in person, a hearing for reinstatement of your license.
+If your DC DMV driver license was suspended or revoked for an alcohol/drug offense under the authority of the DC Superior Court, or a similar offense in another jurisdiction, you will have to attend, a virtual hearing for reinstatement of your license.
 To schedule a hearing, please complete the Request for Reinstatement Hearing form available at the link below:

 and mail it to the DC DMV Driver Improvement Office.